Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 His beauty, His truth, His everlasting love.

-Content in Him, our lusts will fade and dim,
+Content in Him, my lust will fade and dim,

-As we live for Heaven, forever united to Him.
+As I live for Heaven, forever united to Him.

-Add this song to your playlist, “See, He Comes”
+Add this song to your playlist, “Gladly Would I Leave Behind Me.”

 On YouTube,